Akshaybagai52/website/pages/learn/glossary.md

 The JSON format is an open format, with its own [homepage](https://www.json.org/), and specifications published in the [ECMA-404](https://www.ecma-international.org/publications-and-standards/standards/ecma-404/) and [RFC-8259](https://datatracker.ietf.org/doc/html/rfc8259) documents from ECMA and the IETF respectively.
 In particular, it is not managed or developed by the JSON Schema team, who simply make use of the format.

+### JSON Hyper-Schema

+JSON Hyper-Schema extends JSON Schema, offering a vocabulary to annotate JSON documents with hypermedia controls.
+This extension facilitates the description of links and actions that can be executed on JSON data, making it a potent tool for developing hypermedia-driven APIs.

+Built upon the foundation of JSON Schema, JSON Hyper-Schema introduces additional keywords to specify hyperlinks and instructions for handling remote JSON resources in hypermedia environments like HTTP.
+The Link Description Object (LDO) is a core concept, encapsulating information about available actions.
+LDO properties include "rel" (relation type), "href" (URI template), and "templateRequired" (required template variables).

+The "href" keyword in JSON Hyper-Schema is crucial, allowing the description of URLs using flexible URI templates with variables resolved against instance data.
+Concepts like "base" establish the URI base for references, aiding in constructing relative URLs.
+The "links" property associates Link Description Objects with instances, enabling the definition of multiple links and their relations.

+In conclusion, JSON Hyper-Schema enhances JSON Schema, introducing a vocabulary for hypermedia controls and enabling the creation of more interactive APIs.
+It provides a structured approach to articulate links and actions on JSON documents, enhancing client understanding and interaction with remote JSON resources.

 ### keyword

 A property appearing within a [schema](#schema) object.